This post may contain affiliate links. Please read our disclosure policy.

 The seventh day of my 12 Days of Christmas Cookies 2014.

 This is my Grandmother Ruth Jean’s recipe.
-You’ll remember her from these tuna melts, these soft sugar cookies, and this raspberry rhubarb crumble.
+You’ll remember her from these tuna melts, these old fashioned soft sugar cookies, no bake peanut butter cookies, and this raspberry rhubarb crumble.
 The only change I made to her recipe was substituting half the shortening for butter.
 This adds so much flavor without changing the texture!

 Table of Contents